jaredwray/tensile/README.md

 * `routePrefix`: `/`
 * `openApi`: We use the latest version of OpenAPI (3.0.3) instead of swagger
+* `title`: We get this fron `package.json` and cache it in memory for performance
+* `description`: We get this fron `package.json` and cache it in memory for performance
+* `version`: We get this fron `package.json` and cache it in memory for performance

 You can update the options by setting the `swagger` property in the `tensileOptions` object: